Quick Start

 - • Familiar with basic JavaScript Promise concepts

-- • Understand the fundamentals of asynchronous programming
+- • Understand fundamentals of asynchronous programming

 - • Have your development environment ready (Node.js or browser)